RedisLabs/raft/docs/Using.md

 Cluster Initialization
 ------------------

-These are steps that you need follow when you want to initialize a cluster.
+You need to follow these steps when you want to initialize a cluster.
 (Preparing to use it for the first time)
 - You need to start a single node first.
 This node will be the first node in the cluster.
-Other nodes can join to this node later.
+Other nodes can join this node later.
+- Initialize the node, set term 1, and make the node leader.
+- Submit the configuration entry of the node.

 ```c